 - Solo Travel Friendliness: Catcalling and petty theft targeting solo travelers are pretty common in Peru, and women traveling by themselves is still a foreign concept to many.
 That being said, Peru has a vibrant backpacker scene, which means company is easy to find.
 So if you are traveling solo, don't worry, it's easy to meet others.
 As always, be mindful of your belongings and always trust your instinct.

 - Climate: Peru is one of the most geographically diverse countries in the world.
 As a result, visitors can expect different microclimates in one day, regardless of the time of the year.
 Keep that in mind when you are packing.
 For instance, if you are hiking, be prepared for cold weather but also bring along sunscreen.
-In general, high season starts from June - August, rainy season typically starts from September - April.
+In general, high season starts from June - August, rainy season typically runs from September - April.
 April - May and October - November are great for avoiding crowds.

 - Best SIM cards: Movistar is the largest and most reliable telco company in Peru, followed by Claro.
 2 GB worth of data could cost less than $10.
 Be aware of the black market for both SIM cards and credit vouchers.
 It's best to purchase your SIM card at authorized retail shops, and to avoid purchasing from street vendors.

-- Random useful tip: If you are planning on hiking the Inca Trail or the Rainbow Mountain, save it for the end of your trip, when you have acclimated to the altitude.
+- Random useful tip: If you are planning on hiking the Inca Trail or the Rainbow Mountain trek, save it for the end of your trip, when you have acclimated to the altitude.
 For more useful tips about weather and best places to go, check out my friend Becki's Peru guide.

 Budget Solo Travelers ($10 - $20): Thanks to its vibrant backpacker scene, Peru has a bunch of awesome hostels with great location and facilities to offer.
 In Lima, there’s the perfectly located, laid back Dragonfly Hostel; In Cusco, consider staying at Ecopackers, a beautiful vintage house built nearly 500 years ago; In Huacachina, Banana’s Adventure is a great place to stay and meet people, especially at the poolside, or during one of the many activities they organize.

 Mid Budget Solo Travelers ($25 and up): Mid range hotels are widely available in major tourist areas such as Lima and Cusco.
 Tierra Viva Miraflores Mendiburu in Lima is decent and strategically located.
 Affordable studios on Airbnb are great alternatives to hotels.
 Expect to pay about $25 - $50 per night.
-For a unique accommodation experience, consider the Skylodge adventure suites hanging on the side of a cliff in the Sacred Valley of Peru.
+For a unique accommodation experience, consider the Skylodge Adventure Suites hanging on the side of a cliff in the Sacred Valley of Peru.

 Getting Around: Mototaxis and colectivos are the common means of getting around town for locals.
 They are affordable albeit not the most comfortable nor safest choice.
 It's quite common to pack double the amount of people in the car than there are seats or seatbelts.
 Many locals offer their private cars as taxis by putting up a taxi sign, however a meter is usually not available, so be sure to agree on a price before getting in.
 Local buses are slow and crowded, and you will need decent command of Spanish in order to figure out when to get off.
 However, they are definitely a cheap option and an adventure on its own.
 In major cities like Lima and Cusco, Uber is also available and fairly affordable.